laurenwillett/nuts-for-ysos/README.md

 ## Customizable aspects of nuts-for-ysos
 - If analyzing a VIRUS spectrum, you can use the from_example_h5file() function in VIRUS_target_prep.py to extract the spectrum for analysis.
 Within this function you can choose whether or not to rescale the spectrum based off the PanSTARRS g magnitude listed in the h5file, using the argument magscale=True or magscale=False.
 - You can choose the particular spectrum features (values, slopes, ratios of values, and photometric magnitudes) that are used in determining the best-fit model.
 See main_notebook.ipynb for more information and a demonstration.
+- The grid of Class III templates can be changed.
+The nuts-for-ysos code uses the subset of templates listed in template_parameters_set.csv, but all available templates from Manara et al 2013 and Manara et al 2017 are separately listed in the file template_parameters_all_M13_M17.csv.
+Any template from template_parameters_all_M13_M17.csv can be added to template_parameters_set.csv to automatically include it in the grid.
+- It's also possible to implement other Class III templates, such as the new ones in Claes et al 2024.
+For access to these templates and their interpolable grid, see the FRAPPE github repository (https://github.com/RikClaes/FRAPPE/tree/main?tab=readme-ov-file).
+To include these templates in nuts-for-ysos, see the explanation in the nuts-for-ysos main_notebook.ipynb.
+All you'll need to do is provide the array of fluxes, the wavelength range, the Teffs, and the luminosities.
-- For the reddening law contained in the model, the Rv can be changed from the default of 3.1 within both least_squares_fitter.py and pymc_fitter.py if needed.
+- For the reddening law contained in the model, the Rv can be changed from the default of 3.1 in both the least_squares_fit_function and pymc_NUTS_fitting function.
 The nuts-for-ysos code uses the Cardelli et al 1989 reddening law.

 # go nuts!
 ![nuts-for-ysos](https://img.freepik.com/premium-photo/squirrel-with-outer-space-background_839169-22689.jpg)